Iowa Assessments (Iowa Test)

 Spelling:

-In the Spelling section, students must look for words that are not spelled correctly.
-Each question will have four words and an option that says (No mistakes).
+In the Spelling Section, students must look for words that are not spelled correctly.
+Each item has four words and an option that says (No mistakes).
 If any of the first four words is misspelled, the student should mark the letter that corresponds to that word on the answer sheet.
 If none of the words are misspelled then the student should select the option that says (No mistakes).

 Iowa Assessments Spelling Sample Question